ratschlab/immunopepper/docs/modes.rst

         - *Normal samples*: These are the files that contain the kmers from the control sample, i.e. the normal tissue.
 These files correspond to the :ref:`output 5 <output-5-build>` and :ref:`output 6 <output-6-build>` of the build mode :doc:`output section <outputs>`.
 The user can choose whether to do the filtering in the kmers derived from segments (output 5) or in the kmers derived from junctions (output 6).

+        The steps for the filtering pipeline implemented in this mode will be explained in the following sections. *Note: The operations performed for normal and cancer samples explained separately, reason why some parameters appear several times.*

         .. _filt-normal:

-        **Pipeline for filtering normal samples:**
+        **Pipeline for filtering normal samples (Optional):**

         1. Preprocessing steps: Before the filtering steps, the kmers from the normal samples are preprocessed throughout different steps.

             a.
-NaNs removal: The entries containing NaNs in the expression matrix are set to zero
+(Obligatory) **NaNs removal:** The entries containing NaNs in the expression matrix are set to zero
             b.
-Remove the kmers appearing only in the annotation file but not in the samples: The kmers that are present in the annotation file (either `junctionAnnotated` or `ReadFrameAnnotated` are True) but have expression equal to zero across all samples are removed.
+(Obligatory) **Remove the kmers appearing only in the annotation file but not in the samples:** The kmers that are present in the annotation file (either `junctionAnnotated` or `ReadFrameAnnotated` are True) but have expression equal to zero across all samples are removed.
             c.
-Filter for neo-junctions: If the argument `--filterNeojuncCoord` is set to 'A' or 'N', only the kmers belonging to novel junctions are selected.
-This means that only the kmers with `junctionAnnotated = False` will be selected.
+(Optional) **Filter for neo-junctions:** If the argument `--filterNeojuncCoord` is set, only the kmers belonging to novel junctions are selected.
+This means that only the kmers with junctionAnnotated = False will be selected.
+The parameter takes different input vales indicating in which dataset this filter will be applied.
+Filtering only on the normal cohort can be obtained by setting the parameter to 'N', while filtering on both normal and cancer datasets can be obtained by setting the parameter to 'A' ('A': all). *Note:* This is an advanced parameter.
+It might change in future versions of the software.
             d.
-Filter for annotated reading frames: If the argument `--filterAnnotatedRF` is set to 'A' or 'N', only the kmers with a reading frame present in the annotation file are selected.
-This means that only the kmers with `ReadFrameAnnotated = True` will be selected, discarding the kmers that were obtained by propagating the reading frame along the splice graph.
+(Optional) **Filter for annotated reading frames:** If the argument `--filterAnnotatedRF` is set, only the kmers with a reading frame present in the annotation file are selected.
+This means that only the kmers with ReadFrameAnnotated = True will be selected, discarding the kmers that were obtained by propagating the reading frame along the splice graph.
+The parameter takes different input vales indicating in which dataset this filter will be applied.
+Filtering only on the normal cohort can be obtained by setting the parameter to 'N', while filtering on both normal and cancer datasets can be obtained by setting the parameter to 'A' ('A': all). *Note:* This is an advanced parameter.
+It might change in future versions of the software.
             e.
-Filter for whitelist samples: If `--whitelist-normal` is provided, only the selected samples will be retrieved and further studied.
+(Optional) **Filter for whitelist samples:** If `--whitelist-normal` is provided, only the selected samples will be retrieved and further studied.

-        2. Filtering steps: The filtering for normal samples consist on two different criteria.
-The two criteria below are applied independently, but only the kmers that fulfill both criteria are selected for further study.
-However, one can decide to apply only one of the two filters or no filter if normal files are not available.
+        2. Filtering steps:

+            **Pipeline relevance:** This mode aims at removing a set of normal kmers from a set of cancer kmers.
+The software supports flexibility in the definition of the normal cohort to remove.
+Normal kmers "sufficiently expressed" or "sufficiently recurrent" are included in the normal cohort and will be subsequently removed.
+All kmers below these thresholds will not be filtered out from the cancer kmers.

+            **Technical use**: The inclusion of normal kmers is based on two different criteria.
+The first one aims at setting the minimum expression in any normal sample (a), and the second aims at setting the minimum recurrence at any read level in the normal cohort (b).
+The two criteria below can be set independently.
+The user can apply (a), (b), (a) and (b), or choose not to filter on a normal cohort.

+            **Details on the filtering steps:**

                 a.
-Filter for expression: If any kmer, i.e. at least 1 kmer, has expression above the threshold `--cohort-expr-support-normal`, the kmer is selected.
-As it has expression higher than the threshold in a normal sample, it cannot be considered as a cancer-specific kmer.
-Therefore, it is saved as a normal kmer, and it will be removed from the cancer samples.
+(Optional) **Filter for expression:** If a normal kmer has expression above or equal to the threshold `--cohort-expr-support-normal`, the kmer is selected.
+As it has expression higher than the given threshold in at least one sample from the normal cohort, it cannot be considered as a cancer-specific kmer.
+Therefore, it is saved as a "sufficiently expressed" normal kmer, and it will be removed from the cancer samples.
                 b.
-Filter for number of samples: If a kmer is expressed, i.e. Expression >0, in more than `--n-samples-lim-normal` samples, it is selected.
-As it is expressed in more than the threshold in a normal sample, it cannot be considered as a cancer-specific kmer.
-Therefore, it is saved as a normal kmer, and it will be removed from the cancer samples.
+(Optional) **Filter for number of samples:** If a kmer is expressed with any read level, i.e. Expression >0, in more than `--n-samples-lim-normal` samples, it is selected.
+As it is found in a number of samples higher than the given threshold, it cannot be considered as a cancer-specific kmer.
+Therefore, it is saved as a "sufficiently recurrent" normal kmer, and it will be removed from the cancer samples.

-        3. Combination of the two filtering steps into a single normal database: The kmers that are selected in the two filtering steps are combined into a single database.
+        3. Combination of the two filtering steps into a single normal database: The kmers that are selected in the two filtering steps (a) and (b) are combined into a single database.
 This database will be used to filter the cancer samples.

+        4. (Optional) Filtering with external resources:

+            **Pipeline relevance**: In addition to the "threshold filtering" described above, the user may input a database of normal kmers which will be strictly subtracted from the cancer kmers.
+These normal kmers can be provided with the argument --path-normal-kmer-list.

+            **Technical use:**

+                - --path-normal-kmer-list can be provided in addition to the normal database (3) obtained from the two "threshold filtering" steps described above.
+Both will be removed from the cancer set.
+                - The parameter can also be provided alone.
+In this case, only a strict filtering of normal kmers against cancer kmers will be performed, without any "threshold filtering".
-        4. Filtering with external resources: If `--path-normal-kmer-list` is provided, the kmers in the file will be removed from the normal database.
-If `--path-normal-kmer-list` is not provided, the normal database will be used as it is.
+                - If the parameter is not provided, the other filtering steps requested by the user will be performed.

         .. _filt-cancer: